Bring an idea Saturday. Leave with a live app.

 Build it live, end-to-end

 We pick one idea from the signup form.
 You watch the cursor move for an hour.
 Spec, plan, code, debug, deploy — narrated every step.
 By the 75-minute mark the app is live on the web.
-Cloudflare Workers, a real URL, a thing you can text to a friend tonight.

 - 1:15–1:3003